browserengineering/book/book/html.md

         return tag, attributes
 ```

-HTML tag names are case-insensitive, as by the way are attribute
+HTML tag names are case insensitive, as by the way are attribute
 names, so I case-fold them.[^case-fold] Then, inside the loop, I
-split each attribute-value pair into a name and a value.
+split each attribute–value pair into a name and a value.
 The easiest
 case is an unquoted attribute, where an equal sign separates the two:

 [^case-fold]: The `casefold` method works better than `lower`.
 Lower-casing text